 Where and how did you get the inspiration for the other characters, the situations and the dialogues for “Chez nous”?

 I had Émilie to start with.
-I had also read ‘Le Bloc’ , a book written by Jérôme Leroy who co-wrote the screenplay, and in his book he told the story of the far-right which provided me with the structure of the film which I still didn’t have up until then.
+I had also read ‘Le Bloc’ , a book written by Jérôme Leroy, who co-wrote the screenplay, and in his book he told the story of the far-right.
+That provided me with the structure of the film which I still didn’t have up until then.
 So I decided to mix my initial idea with the book.
 That was basically it.
-When I write my screenplays, I always start in the morning, I imagine where the characters are, what the setting is, what they could do and say to each other, where the story should lead to – things like that.
-From the beginning I wanted the leading character to be a family nurse, she had to be social, would be confronted every day with several unexpected situations, and that’s how I was able to construct the story.
+When I write my screenplays, I always start in the morning, I imagine where the characters are, what the setting is, what they could do and say to each other, where the story should lead to—things like that.
+From the beginning, I wanted the leading character to be a family nurse; she had to be social, she would be confronted every day with several unexpected situations, and that’s how I was able to construct the story.
 When I had finished my first draft in collaboration with Jérôme Leroy, we showed it to my producer.
-There were three people who were involved to give me any feedback I needed: Jérôme, my producer, and my wife.
+There were three people involved to give me any feedback I needed: Jérôme, my producer, and my wife.

 Was it easy to get the film financed?

 I have been very privileged for about fifteen years now: my films are always financed by the same financial structure and the same partners, and we get along very well.
 And I can work on a tight shooting schedule, that helps.
 For “Chez nous,” it took me about three to four months to get the film financed.
 We didn’t have much time because I wanted to get the film out before the presidential elections.
 There really was no time to lose.
 But it worked out fine, as I had hoped and planned, and I am very pleased with the outcome.

 There are some actors you obviously like to work with, like Émilie Dequenne or Patrick Descamps.
 How did you cast the other roles?